KeystoneScience/curved-piano-keys/README.md

 # Piano Keys React Component

-`@nate-stone/piano-keys` renders a full piano keyboard that hugs any SVG path.
+`curved-piano-keys` renders a full piano keyboard that hugs any SVG path.
 It is a lightweight React component extracted from Nate Stone's portfolio site so the curved keyboard can be reused in other projects.

 ## Features